-All employers with one or more employees in this state must carry Nevada workers’ compensation insurance.
-This insurance covers full-time and part-time employees.
+All employers with one or more employees must carry Nevada workers’ compensation insurance for full-time and part-time employees.

 For more about the Nevada workers’ compensation process, read the Employee Guide brochure here.

-You May Qualify for Legal Assistance
+Do I Qualify for Legal Assistance?

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!

 Margot Lester is the CEO of The Word Factory, a B2B & B2C content marketing agency that provides services for Fortune 100 brands, healthtech companies and SaaS developers.
 An award-winning business and brand journalist, she writes for daily and weekly newspapers and business journals, national magazines, in-flight publications and leading websites.
 Margot is also an in-demand writing coach and organizational communications trainer, helping individuals and teams write more effectively.
 Twitter/X: @word_factory LinkedIn: linkedin.com/in/margotlester.